Code-Institute-Submissions/Sienna-Website/README.md

 ## User stories
 ### Visitor goals
 1. As a visitor, I want to learn about Sienna's background and services.
-2. As a visitor, I want to easilty view her previous work.
+2. As a visitor, I want to easily view her previous work.
 3. As a visitor, I want to be able to easily message her through the site.
 4. As a visitor, I want to be able to receive her contact details and be able to enter mine.
 ### Owner goals